genestack/user-tutorials/source/guide/pipelines-expression_arrays_include.rst

 - *SIZE* – pathway size, i.e. how many genes are involved in the given pathway;
 - *DE GENES* – how many pathway genes are found to be differentially expressed in our data.
-Clicking on the specific pathway takes you to the "Genes" tab where you can get expression profiles and regression curves for the DE genes.
+Clicking on the specific pathway takes you to the "Genes" tab where you can get expression profiles and regression curves for the differentially genes.
 - *P* – p-value;
 - *FDR* – false discovey rate value;
 - *BMD* – the pathway BMD is computed as the average of the BMDs of the